jan-kelemen/jan-kelemen.github.io/_posts/2024-05-14-remaking-world-11-mostly.md

 It would be better to make a batched renderer that deals only with sprites, in particular if support for different size sprites is added, as the world shader assumes uniform tile sizes.

 ## Text rendering
-Text rendering loads a {{.ttf}} font file using `freetype` library, which is rendered to an image and sent to the graphics card as a texture.
+Text rendering loads a `.ttf` font file using `freetype` library, which is rendered to an image and sent to the graphics card as a texture.
 Text is rendered in a single batch using a batched renderer.
 This is the prime candidate to use as a base code for sprite rendering batching.

 # Debug UI